Looking for the best views of Florence? Take in this beautiful Italian city from above!

-I still dream about the red terracotta roof tiles across Florence’s skyline, and while I was only in Florence a few weeks ago, it already feels like a lifetime ago.
+I still dream about the red terracotta roof tiles across the Florence skyline, and while my last trip to Florence was only a few weeks ago, it already feels like a lifetime.
 There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that the view is always 100% worth it, rain or shine.

 1. North Terrace

 The private north Terrace is one of my favorite places for the best view of Florence.
 It is normally closed to the public and under lock and key, unless you are part of the Little Peek on Florence tour (it is AKA the “A Glimpse of Florence” tour) at the Duomo complex.

 The terrace wraps around the cathedral and you’re greeted with the end-to-end skyline as well as Brunelleschi’s Dome towering above.
 The best thing about this Florence viewpoint?
 You’re one of only a few people to be on the Terrace on any given day!

 Update 2022: The Duomo terraces are currently only accessible by exclusive private guided tour and can no longer by booked via the website.
 To book this tour please email [email protected].
 A minimum number of participants may apply.

 Looking for fantastic things to do in Florence?
 Read my article on visiting the Duomo complex and getting yourself onto this amazing terrace here!